arsy786/eagle-bank-frontend/README.md

 After starting both the backend and frontend servers, you can access the web application by navigating to `http://localhost:3000` in your web browser.
 Ensure both servers are running concurrently to allow the frontend to communicate with the backend effectively.

 > **Backend Repository**: The backend API for this application is available at [eagle-bank-backend](https://github.com/arsy786/eagle-bank-backend)

+### API Base URL

+The frontend is configured to send requests to `http://localhost:8080`.

 ## Available Scripts